Skip to Content

 Back then, I used a simple and lightweight foam camp pad, a thrift-store sleeping bag, and a pile of bunched-up clothing for my pillow, and I slept like a rock.
 Campfire cocktails probably contributed to those blissful nights as well.

-Fast forward to modern times, and how things had changed since those carefree days of throwing whatever in a backpack and hitting the trail with a smile plastered on my face.
+Fast forward to modern times, and how things have changed since those carefree days of throwing whatever in a backpack and hitting the trail with a smile plastered on my face.

 Last year, I started to realize that sleeping on the ground wasn’t nearly as fun as it used to be.
 I climbed out of my tent each morning sore, tight, and more than a little grumpy.
 I started glamping and saying no to tent camping trips.
 I rented lots of hotel rooms, lots of Airbnbs.